Jordan Lake (Alabama)

-Jordan Lake is a lake in Elmore County, Alabama.
+Jordan JUR-dən Lake is a lake in Elmore County, Alabama.
 The closest city is Wetumpka.

 Jordan Lake is a reservoir with a water surface of 6,800 acres, shoreline of about 188 miles, a total length of 18 miles, and a maximum storage volume of 236,200 acre-feet.
 It is a recreational lake with fishing opportunities for largemouth bass, spotted bass, bluegill and other sunfish, crappie, catfish, striped bass, hybrid and white bass.
 The lake has two public access sites.